heartburn-dev/vulnerable-ad-terraform/README.md

 terraform apply
 ```

 Enter your public IPv4 address - This will be whitelisted for access.
 Then type yes.
 It generally takes about 15 minutes to spin up.
+If it says something failed, give it time, it will generally get it before the retries run out.
+Sometimes certain components just take longer to start again.

 ## References